panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 * Analysis to help identify attributes that are useful enough to justify deployment of Path Aware technologies that make use of those attributes would be helpful.

-For "Support in Endpoint Protocol Stacks", we noted that current work in the TAPS working group ({{TAPS-WG}}) will justify consideration of the current state of play for Path Aware Networking proposals for some time to come.
+For "Support in Endpoint Protocol Stacks", we noted that current work in the TAPS working group ({{TAPS-WG}}) could provide an API that allows applications to more easily make use of Path Aware technologies, but this isn't guaranteed.

 # Template for Contributions {#TemplateContributions}